-Schools and their staff form part of the wider safeguarding system for children.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
+Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

-(Keeping Children Safe in Education - (DfE, 2024)
+(Keeping Children Safe in Education (DfE, 2025)